Suzaku Avenue: Heian-kyō

-In Heian-kyō, present-day Kyoto, the Rajōmon (Rajōmon, Raseimon) was at the southern end of Suzaku Avenue, flanked on the east by the temple of Tō-ji, and on the west by the temple of Sai-ji, whilst at the northern end there was the main gate Suzakumon of Heian Palace.
+In Heian-kyō, present-day Kyoto, the Rajōmon (also Raseimon) was at the southern end of Suzaku Avenue, flanked on the east by the temple of Tō-ji, and on the west by the temple of Sai-ji, whilst at the northern end there was the main gate (Suzakumon) of Heian Palace.
 Of these, only Tō-ji remains.

-Over time Suzaku Avenue stopped being the central street, due to the gradual abandonment of the west of the city.
-Eventually the road served as the western boundary of the town, until the Meiji period.
+Over time, Suzaku Avenue stopped being the central street due to the gradual abandonment of the west of the city.
+Eventually the road served as the western boundary of the town, up until the Meiji period.
 Presently it is still a major street, called Senbon Street or Senbon Avenue (千本通, Senbon Dōri), and once served as a route for the city's tramline.